eastandwestwind/notes/_posts/2015-09-28-rmergemultiple.md

 ---
-title: How to merge multiple data frames
+title: Merge multiple data frames
 ---

 Use the reduce function to merge together multiple files.